 Teresa, first I will address this high attrition rate problem for all employees and then I will come back to addressing “How to keep good testers in testing positions?”

-0% employee turnover is just a imagination and unrealistic in current competitive world.
-Employee turnover to certain extent is ok.
-However increased turnover in any company indicates some serious problems.
+0% employee turnover is just an imagination and unrealistic in the current competitive world.
+Employee turnover to a certain extent is ok.
+However, increased turnover in any company indicates some serious problems.

-Though I am not a HR expert to reduce the attrition rate, I will suggest some common measures from employee perspective, which can minimize this turnover to certain extent.
-These measures will be applicable for every company and employee.
-Also we are in context of software testing so I will concentrate more on how to retain good testers in their positions.
+Though I am not an HR expert to reduce the attrition rate, I will suggest some common measures from an employee perspective, which can minimize this turnover to a certain extent.
+These measures will be applicable to every company and employee.
+Also, we are in a context of software testing so I will concentrate more on how to retain good testers in their positions.

 I will address each and every solution we can try to keep low attrition rate.
 So sit back, get relaxed as this is going to be a long article.

 Who will get help from this article?

 This article will help to Company management, Managers, Team leads in development and testing and of course to the emerging testers who are tomorrow’s leads.

 What are the effects of high attrition rate on the company?

 - May lose projects in hand – as clients are not happy with high attrition rate